Reflecting on One Year with My Ileostomy

 Dec 10, 2021 8:58 pm

 Hi Caz, Happy Anniversary!
 I just passed my one year with my ileo too.
-Previously, I had a year with a colostomy, which was not a good time.
+Previously I had a year with a colostomy, which was not a good time.
 I've had my challenges with the ileo, but now that I've ironed out all the wrinkles, so to speak, things are pretty good and I'm thankful for it every day.
-I agree with you completely that this site and the friendship and knowledge I've gained have made a huge difference.
+I agree with you completely that this site and the friendship and knowledge I've gained has made a huge difference.
 We are lucky to have the site and each other.

 Take care,